Free Shipping on Orders over $75 to the Contiguous US

 Using a Seeder on Your Farm

-Use the following sequence every time to get the most out of your Jang seeder.
+Follow this sequence every time to get the most out of your Jang seeder.
 The steps below ensure good time management.
-Train every person on your farm to use the seeder the same way each time they seed a crop.
-Reinforcing this basic routine on your farm will decrease errors and possible costly crop loss.
+Train every person on your farm to use the seeder consistently when seeding a crop.
+Reinforcing this basic routine on your farm will reduce errors and potential crop losses.

-Before seeding, you will need to ensure a smooth, level, weed-free soil surface in your beds.
+Before seeding, ensure a smooth, level, weed-free soil surface in your beds.
 This can be done using hand tools or a BCS tractor.
-We highly recommend Using Silage Tarp for Organic Weed Control and Bed Prepping; if you are unfamiliar, this article will show you how.
+If you're unfamiliar with using tarps for bed prep, Using Silage Tarp for Organic Weed Control and Bed Prepping will show you how.

 1. Select the proper settings for the crop you want to seed using the tables below.

 2. Open the side case, choose the correct sprockets, and install them on your Jang seeder.
 (The size you select will be half of what determines the seed spacing for the row.)
-Putting the front one on before the rear one will be easier.
+Putting the front one on first.

 3. Ensure the chain is seated on the teeth of both sprockets.